-Jeff Bezos, the CEO of Amazon believes that customer experience is the number one priority and therefore obsessing over your customers is the key to understand them better.
+Jeff Bezos, the CEO of Amazon believes that customer experience is the number one priority, and therefore obsessing over your customers is the key to understanding them better.
 For instance, Zappos – the leading online shoe retailer famous for its best customer service doesn’t believe in call time tracking, rather it allows reps to have extra time with customers to understand their requirements.
-Apart from Customer segmentation, there are few other factors which are important to create a best in class customer engagement analytical system.
+Apart from Customer segmentation, there are a few other factors that are important to create a best-in-class customer engagement analytical system.

 Key factors to consider for Customer Engagement Analytics:

 Is customer segmentation alone enough for creating the best customer engagement analytics tool?
 The answer would be no. Well, one needs to consider other factors as well to make a comprehensive analysis, that includes:

 - Customer satisfaction analysis

 - Web analytics